 Hand over your rings

-You’ve checked off everything on your list!
+You’ve completed everything on your wedding checklist!
 Tomorrow is the big day.
 Take a deep breath, get a good night’s sleep, and remember to eat something in the morning.
 Enjoy your wedding day; it will pass in the blink of an eye.

 Choose your wedding day look with Jim’s Formal Wear